alcantariel/ocp-java-17/Chapter 01/README.md

 There are four code blocks; a class definition, a method instance, an inner block and an instance initializer.

-When we're counting instance initializers, keep in mind that they cannot exist inside of a method.
+When we're counting instance initializers, keep in mind that they cannot exist inside a method.

 ### Following the Order of Initialization